gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Branches rustled overhead.
-Two—three—four trolls swung by, except no, the fourth didn't by by.
+Two—three—four trolls swung by, except no, the fourth didn't swing by.
 She stopped and looked down at them.
 Her fur was shot through with gray, and even from five strides below it Noxy could see